Skip to main content

 Honors

 From vampires to ghosts, these frightening stories have influenced fiction writers since the 18th century.
 This course will focus on the major themes found in Gothic literature and demonstrate how the core writing drivers produce, for the reader, a thrilling psychological environment.
-Terror versus horror, the influence of the supernatural, and descriptions of the difference between good and evil are just a few of the themes presented.

 Duration